physionetchallenges/physionetchallenges.github.io/2024/index.md

 ## Data Formatting

-Each ECG recording will include a [WFDB header file](https://physionet.org/physiotools/wag/header-5.htm), a [WFDB signal file](https://physionet.org/physiotools/wag/signal-5.htm), and/or an ECG image file.
+Each ECG recording will include a [WFDB header file](https://physionet.org/physiotools/wag/header-5.htm), a [WFDB signal file](https://physionet.org/physiotools/wag/signal-5.htm), and/or one or more ECG image files.

 The WFDB header file describes the ECG recording, including the sampling frequency, signal length, signal resolution, and signal names of the channels in the ECG waveform; initial and checksum values for the channels; and classes and available demographic information.
 The public training set provides all of this information when available.
 The private validation and test sets contain the sampling frequency, signal resolution, and signal names; they do not provide the initial and checksum values or the classes or (sometimes) demographic information.
 Your algorithm should be robust to added and missing information (such as age, date, automated diagnosis, etc.) to reflect the real world.
 Our test data is designed to be complex enough to reflect this type of missingness.